mistermichaelll/RC_BB_Shiny/README.md

 A few design changes were made.
 Shot charts for the opposing teams are now side-by-side, allowing comparisons to be drawn more quickly.
 Missed shots are identified with an X marker while made shots are identified with an O. Colors are less invasive.

+## Usage Notes
+You will need a file in the folder called `database_access.env` which contains the following:

+  - USERNAME=[username]
+  - PASSWORD=[password]
+  - DB=[database name]
+  - HOST = math.roanoke.edu

+This file is not included in the public version for privacy reasons.
+When deployed to a server, this file needs to be included.

 ## Current Features
 The current app is pretty simple, but provides a base for anyone wishing to improve on it.
 Currently, it supports: